Small sample methods for cluster-robust variance estimation and hypothesis testing in fixed effects models: BIAS REDUCED LINEARIZATION

-In contrast to the CR1 or CR3 estimators, the BRL correction for CRVE is premised on a ``working'' model for the structure of the errors, which must be specified by the analyst.
-Under a given working model, adjustment matrices $\bm{A}_i$ are defined so that the variance estimator is exactly unbiased.
-We refer to this correction as CR2 because it is an extension of the HC2 variance estimator for regressions with uncorrelated errors, which is exactly unbiased when the errors are homoskedastic \citep{MacKinnon1985some}.
-The idea of specifying a model may seem antithetical to the purpose of using CRVE, yet extensive simulation studies have demonstrated that the method performs better in small samples than any of the other adjustments, even when the working model is incorrect.
-(See Section \ref{sec:simulation} for a review of this literature.)
-Although the CR2 estimator may no longer be exactly unbiased when the working model is misspecified, its bias still tends to be greatly reduced compared to CR1 or CR0 (thus the name ``bias reduced linearization'').
+The BRL correction is premised on a ``working'' model for the structure of the errors, which must be specified by the analyst.
+Under a given working model, adjustment matrices \(\mathbf{A}_i\) are defined so that the variance estimator is exactly unbiased.
+We refer to this correction as CR2 because it extends the HC2 variance estimator for regressions with uncorrelated errors, which is exactly unbiased when the errors are homoskedastic (MacKinnon and White 1985).
+The idea of specifying a model may seem antithetical to the purpose of using CRVE, yet extensive simulation studies have demonstrated that the method performs well in small samples even when the working model is incorrect (Tipton 2015; Bell and McCaffrey 2002; Cameron and Miller 2015; Imbens and Kolesar 2016).
+Although the CR2 estimator might not be exactly unbiased when the working model is misspecified, its bias still tends to be greatly reduced compared to CR1 or CR0 (thus the name ``bias reduced linearization'').
 Furthermore, as the number of clusters increases, reliance on the working model diminishes.
-In a sense, CR2 provides necessary scaffolding in the small-sample case, which falls away when there is sufficient data.